Antoni Llabrés Payeras | ENT environment & management

 Although technology can be a good ally in facing the sustainability transition, we must take into consideration the magnitude and transversality that the change from conventional to intelligent containers entails.
 A system change in the waste management model is underway, in which technology assumes a central role in the daily act of throwing away garbage.
 It is therefore indispensable that we face this change in a communicative, transversal and socially integrative way.

-ENT & UPC (2019) Guide for the identification of users in the collection of municipal waste in contexts of high population density.
+ENT & UPC (2019) User identification for municipal waste collection in high-density contexts.
 Circular Design Project. https://ent.cat/wp-content/uploads/2019/02/User-identification-for-municipal-waste-collection.pdf